 Psychiatrists, Therapists, Social Workers, Licensed Counselors:

-We make it as convenient as possible for parents to schedule appointments with outside doctors, counselors, etc., and encourage them to do so if we feel it is necessary or if a student requests counseling.
+We make it as convenient as possible for parents to schedule appointments with outside doctors, counselors, etc., and encourage them to do so if they feel it is necessary or if a student requests counseling.
 We will either provide transportation for the student to their appointment or a private space on campus for the appointment to take place.

 We always err on the side of caution and either take the students to professionals, as needed, or access 911 for emergency care.
 We have a former paramedic on staff and he serves as a first responder before other first responders arrive.